 Helen M. Free Award for Public Outreach

-The Helen M. Free Award for Public Outreach recognizes outstanding volunteer achievements in the field of public outreach by a member of the ACS who improves public recognition and appreciation for the contributions of chemistry.
-This annual award was established in 1995 by the American Chemical Society's Committee on Public Relations and Communications.
-Winners receive a crystal award and a $1000 prize.
+To recognize outstanding volunteer achievements in the field of public outreach by a member of the ACS who improves public recognition and appreciation for the contributions of chemistry.

 A nominee must be an ACS member in good standing whose efforts have increased the public’s awareness and understanding of the importance of chemistry or chemical engineering.
 The nominee must have made a major effort to reach the public with positive messages about the contributions of the chemical sciences to a better quality of life.

 Nominees have usually performed volunteer public outreach for more than 5 years, and winners often have exhibited a lifetime commitment to volunteer public outreach.
 Prior nomination does not exclude a candidate for consideration in subsequent years.

 While a nominee may be professionally involved in public outreach (either self-employed or as an employee of a corporation or organization), the volunteer activities for which he or she is nominated must be performed without financial compensation (i.e., not as part of their job).

 Employees of the ACS are not eligible.

 How to Apply

 Nominations must be submitted using the Helen M. Free nomination form in Word of PDF format.
 Nominations for the 2022 award are due by 11:59 pm on February 15, 2022.